-Overview of Character Progression In New World there are 3 main areas in which your character will progress.
+There are 3 main areas of New World character progression.
 You gain experience towards your overall character level and will level up once you gain enough XP.
 Upon leveling up you will be awarded attribute points that can be used to increase one of 5 attributes in the game.
-Upon reaching max level, progressions shifts from leveling up your character, to leveling up your Expertise / Gear Score.
+Upon reaching max level, progressions shift from leveling up your character to leveling up your Expertise / Gear Score.

-You will also gain experience for each weapon type you use in the game, and upon receiving enough experience for a particular weapon you will be awarded with a weapon mastery point to be spent on either an active or passive ability within that weapon’s skill trees.
-Another form of main progression will come in the form of trade skills.
+You will also gain experience for each weapon type you use in the game.
+Upon receiving enough experience for a particular weapon, you will be awarded a weapon mastery point to be spent on either an active or passive ability within that weapon’s skill trees.
+Another form of the main progression will come in the form of trade skills.
 Trade skills consist of gathering, refining, and crafting.

 Core Attributes & Character Levels